hbc/knowledgebase/RNAVelocity/RNAVelocity_tutorial.md

 # save dataset as anndata format
 adata.write('my_data.h5ad')
 ```
-### Step 4: concatenate loom and merge with seurat to create combined anndata object for RNA velocity analysis
+### Step 5: concatenate loom and merge with seurat to create combined anndata object for RNA velocity analysis

-I have the individual important aspects of this outlined below, but you can [click here to jump directly to the full scripts for step 4 and 5](#scripts-for-steps-4-and-5)
+I have the individual important aspects of this outlined below if you want to read some more detail about each step as you follow along, but for convenience you can [click here to jump directly to the full scripts for step 5 and 6](#full-scripts-for-steps-5-and-6) which you can simply copy/paste.

 Depending on the size of your loom, you may not be able to run this interactively.

-#### 4.1: Rename the cell ids in your loom files to match the cell ids in your Seurat object and make unique variable names
+#### 5.1: Rename the cell ids in your loom files to match the cell ids in your Seurat object and make unique variable names

 ```
 import scvelo as scv